alexteghipco/brainSurfer/README.md

   <kbd><img width="680" height="400" src="https://thumbs.gfycat.com/OpenFlusteredAyeaye-size_restricted.gif"/></kbd>
 </p>

 A matlab app file is in the works for easier installation in the future.
 For now, the version of BrainSurfer that exists as an app file is missing some important functionality (2D, 3D statistical maps, transparency modulation by other maps, projecting fsaverage or volume space maps onto fs_LR) and various bug fixes.
-If you don't care about these features, you can find the app [here](https://www.mathworks.com/matlabcentral/fileexchange/91485-BrainSurfer_1 "Mathworks File Exchange") but I would recommend you use this more stable release.
+You can find the app [here](https://www.mathworks.com/matlabcentral/fileexchange/91485-BrainSurfer_1 "Mathworks File Exchange") but I would strongly recommend you use this more stable release instead.

 *NOTE: This software is provided as is with no guarantee of any kind.*

 # The BrainSurfer manual-tutorial thing
 This is a more in-depth guide to using BrainSurfer that includes lots of documentation about what goes on under the hood.
 It's organized like a tutorial with "videos" (gifs) that show how various actions are performed using data that is packaged with BrainSurfer so that you can follow along yourself.
 Some of the longer videos are a bit more compressed and blurry, but the idea is that you are generating the same figures in the videos on your own.
 The more tutorial-like portion of this manual starts on [section 4](#loadingUnderlayTemplates).

-**If the videos look poorly proportioned in github make sure you've clicked on the readme file itself.**
+**If the videos look poorly proportioned in github make sure you've clicked/opened the readme file.**

 ## Table of contents
 1. [File compatibility](#filetypes)